 04 • 07 • 2016

-I’m super excited to announce that my longtime-fave, Persona Medical Spa in Houston, is now on the BeautyNow app!
-To celebrate Persona joining BeautyNow, I experienced their new Medical Microinfusion with PRP, commonly known as the “Vampire Facial.”
+I experienced the new Medical Microinfusion with PRP at Persona Med Spa in Houston, commonly known as the “Vampire Facial.”
 The treatment was very effective, giving me glowy, plumped-up, poreless skin for months.
 Here’s my Vampire Facial review:

 First, some semantics: there are many names for the so-called “Vampire Facial” med spa treatment made famous by Kim Kardashian.
 The doctor who performed the first Vampire Facial actually trademarked the name so other spas aren’t allowed to use it, thus Persona calls this treatment the “Medical Microinfusion with PRP [Protein-Rich Plasma].”
 Vampire Facial, Skin Pen, Dermapen, Microneedling– these are all different names for [essentially] the same procedure.
 Interestingly Skin Pen treatments may have different levels of invasiveness– for example last year I reviewed another SkinPen treatment at Persona called the “Microinfusion Facial” (you can read the full post here), and it also had amazing results (read: invisible pores + glow!) and absolutely no downtime.